corda/corda/readme.txt

   * process - choice between pure interpreter or JIT compiler
       default: compile

+  * bootimage - if true, create a boot image containing the pre-parsed class library and ahead-of-time compiled methods.
+This option is only valid for process=compile builds.
+      default: false

+  * heapdump - if true, implement java.lang.Runtime.dumpHeap(String),
+    which, when called, will generate a snapshot of the heap in a simple, ad-hoc format for memory profiling purposes.
+See heapdump.cpp for details.
+      default: false

+These flags determine the name of the directory used for the build.
+The name always starts with ${platform}-${arch}, and each non-default build option is appended to the name.
+For example, a debug build with bootimage enabled on Linux/i386 would be built in build/linux-i386-debug-bootimage.
+This allows you to build with several different sets of options independently and even simultaneously without doing a clean build each time.

 If you are compiling for Windows, you may either cross-compile using MinGW or build natively on Windows under MSYS or Cygwin.